himoose/user-docs/docs/features/key-points.md

 Key points use semantic compression to identify the most important ideas in your content.
 They're typically 85-95% accurate for well-structured content, capturing core meaning rather than just summarizing text.
 Always review and edit before publishing to ensure accuracy and tone match your brand.

 ### Can I generate multiple key points for different articles?
 Yes, there's no limit to single URL processing (within your token quota).
-For bulk processing of many URLs, use the Batch Sitemap Processor feature.
+For bulk processing of many URLs, use the Batch Sitemap Processor feature or Webflow Batch if your website content uses Webflow Collections.

 ### Do the key points update if I change my article?
 No. Key points are generated once from a snapshot of your content.
 If you update your article, regenerate key points by entering the URL again.

 ### How many key points should I aim for?
-Typically 4-6 points is ideal.
+Typically 3-6 points is ideal.
 Fewer than 3 may not provide enough value; more than 8 becomes overwhelming.
 It depends on article length and complexity.

 ### Can I customize the format or style?
 Yes, edit directly in the rich text editor.
 You can change bullet styles, add bold/italic, adjust wording, or completely rewrite points.
 The `#key-points-paeo` wrapper allows custom CSS styling on your site.